 For larger storage rooms more complex ventilation solutions are necessary.
 Table 3 provides an overview of ventilation requirements for mid-size stores.
-The requirements for large stores are described in Table 7: Ventilation requirements for large stores
+The requirements for large stores are described in Table 7.

 Table 3: Recommendations for the ventilation of pellet stores